os-js/manual.os-js.org/src/v3/guide/visuals/README.md

 }
 ```

-## Window Behavior
+## Window Behaviour

-To customize the window behavior (movement, interactions, etc.), provide your own instance via the service provider:
+To customize the window behaviour (movement, interactions, etc.), provide your own instance via the service provider:

 In your `src/client/index.js` bootstrap file, modify the core provider: